 In 2016, Leo Bridgewater founded BridgeH2o LLC, signaling his evolution from Advocate to Consultant/Entrepreneur in the Cannabis Industry.
 His strain (or cultivar) sold at Harmony is called BridgeH2o.
 It was cultivated to ease his sleeping and PTSD issues.

 Of 250 applicants for the cannabis company grant, ten businesses have been selected for the 2021 cohort, including Bridgewater.

 Winning companies receive a $50,000 cannabis company grant, a 12-week business development program led by industry experts, and access to Eaze’s business, marketing, legal, and PR resources.
 After the 12-week program, participants will pitch their businesses to industry-defining investors for the opportunity to raise additional funds.

 Eaze is honored to support underrepresented entrepreneurs as they forge their respective paths.
 Many consumers are eager to purchase products made by socially conscious Black Indigenous People of Color (BIPOC)-owned companies.
 However, there are so many barriers to entry into the legal market.

 Momentum is helping level the playing field because Eaze wants to see these companies become sustainable and profitable.

 Eaze’s State of Cannabiz report found that in 2020, 9.5% of all customers bought Social Equity brands, accounting for over $2.6 million in sales.

-The Momentum cannabiz program, in its second year, received more than 250applications from founders across 23 states and US territories.
-Finalists were selected by Momentum’s Advisory Committee based on a combination of potential for success, lived experience, and current barriers to market entry.
+The Momentum cannabiz program, in its second year, received more than 250 applications from founders across 23 states and US territories.
+Momentum’s Advisory Committee selected finalists based on potential for success, lived experience, and current barriers to market entry.

 James Charon: Syracuse Hemporium (Syracuse, NY)